September 13, 2016 § 7 Comments

 The latest Jean Muir Vogue pattern I’ve seen is Vogue 1502, a jacket and skirt.
 The unlined jacket has deep kimono sleeves and a broad waistline tuck:

 Style Patterns—by then owned by Simplicity—produced this dress pattern to accompany Channel Four’s 1993 television series, Very Jean Muir.
+(Update: it even came with a sew-in label.)
 The pattern is found in the National Museum of Scotland’s Jean Muir Collection:

 Jean Muir’s dedication to the craft of fashion design gives her work a special appeal for home sewers.
 When Leeds Art Galleries mounted a travelling Jean Muir exhibition, dressmakers brought their Vogue patterns for her to sign.* Have you made any Jean Muir patterns?